-Analysing my own reaction was aided by Morgenroth's work on 'provocation' within data interpretation panels (2010, p.168).
+Clues to this 'provocation' are provided by Morgenroth (2010, p.
+268) in her work on data interpretation panels.
 She discusses 'excluded elements of the scene', which nevertheless are implicitly present within the data and thus cause the 'provocation' caused by the 'lack of fit' between these.
 The panel identifies one of the main 'excluded elements' in Julia's story as 'the big issue of mortality' (Frank, 1995, p.
 84), which they feel Julia evades, leading them to question 'why is she so blessed when her baby has just died?'
 Despite the differences between the accounts, Julia, similar to Cathy, is therefore identified by the panel as not 'behaving as a grieving mother should' in turning her account into a 'beautiful story.'
 The panel mirrors Cathy's too in their implicit judgment that Julia has shown 'the wrong choice' in how she reports her grief, which they view as a means of never explicitly dealing 'with her guilt.'